-This is part 3 of the MC adventure through Europe, starting out with a prayer, bike fixing and then a nice day’s worth

 This might last til 30-40k kilometers, or even longer.
 All depends.
 After this consumption should drop.
 Also important is to stick to one oil type, as changing from one type to another can lead to periodically higher consumption.
 Or so I’ve heard from people who should know what they’re talking about.

 Anyways, where was I… ah yes.
-So finally, all was set for the rest of the vacation.
-I thanked the guy and made him understand he’d been my savior.
-So what did that special service cost me?
-Around EUR120, including the culprit part!
+I thanked the guy.
+Made him understand he’d been my savior.
+The job cost me around EUR120, including the culprit part.
 I can only speculate what they’d charged me in Norway.
 Probably at least the double, if not more.
 The O-ring you can see on the right side.

 If you ever ride past Wurzburg, have a BMW, needs or wants it checked, or maybe take service, I can highly recommend Autohaus Ebert.
 And of you decide to buy, or have bought, a BMW GS or RT from the years 2005 through to 2012, get this part (o-ring) changed.

 Würzburg – for another day

-Big sigh-o-relief, the problem was fixed, and the bike totally ready for the rest of the adventure.
-Since I had paid upfront for two nights (got a better deal), went back to the hotel, parked the bike, hopped into shorts’s sandals, and decided to wander off into the city.
-Knew I’d make it to the Alps the following Sunday, so why rush?
+With the problem fixed, and the bike totally ready for the rest of the adventure I could drop shoulders.
+Since I had paid upfront for two nights (got a better deal) I rode back to the hotel, parked the bike, and hopped into shorts’s sandals.
+Decided to wander off into the city.
+I now knew I would be in the Alps the following Sunday, so why rush?

 Weather was great, temperature in the region of 30’ish C, so not too hot for city-sightseeing by sandal-foot.
 Below some “observations” from hours of wandering about.

 The main street just off the old bridge gets you into town.

 Gate at the garden of Residenz Würzburg – Würzburg Residence.

 Residenz Würzburg – Würzburg Residence, view from inside the garden, Nice architecture!

 The next day I started on the leg along Der Romantisches Strasse, or Romantic Road, towards The Alps, which you can read about in another, coming blog post 🙂